Austin Water Rebate for Native Plant Landscaping (How to Apply)

 The short version

-• You'll need: before photos, a planting plan, and after photos showing the completed conversion.
+- You'll need: before photos, a planting plan, itemized receipts, and after photos showing the completed conversion.
+The rebate arrives as a mailed check, typically 6 to 8 weeks after verification.

 Austin will literally pay you to rip out your lawn.
-The WaterWise Landscape Rebate program offers up to $2 per square foot when you replace turf grass with water-saving landscaping, including native plants.
+The WaterWise Landscaping Rebate pays residential Austin Water customers up to $3,000 for replacing turf grass with native or drought-tolerant landscaping (Austin Water rebate program page, last verified July 2026).
 If you've been thinking about converting, this is the push (and the cash) to do it.
+One rule before anything else: get pre-approval from Austin Water before you buy or install any project material.

 What Austin WaterWise actually covers